ivirshup/anndata-paper/paper.md

 # Acknowledgements

-We are grateful to Ryan Williams for contributing code related to zarr.
+We are grateful to Ryan Williams and Tom White for contributing code related to zarr.

 # Author contributions